TriDF: Triplane-Accelerated Density Fields for Few-Shot Remote Sensing Novel View Synthesis: Method

 We compute both the standard deviation of colors between projected points and the color error between the point cloud and its projections:

-where \(e^{ik}\) represents the error of the keypoint projected by the $i$-th point cloud on the $k$-th view, $M$ denotes the number of reference views, \(\overline{\mathbf{c}}^i\) represents the average color of all projected keypoints, and \(\mathbf{p}^i\) is the color of the point cloud.
+where \(e_k^{i}\) represents the error of the keypoint projected by the $i$-th point cloud on the $k$-th view, $M$ denotes the number of reference views, \(c_j^{i}\) represents the color of the $i$-th point cloud projected on the $j$-th view, \(\overline{\mathbf{c}}^i\) represents the average color of all projected keypoints, and \(\mathbf{p}^i\) is the color of the point cloud.

 Then we calculate the adaptive weight for each key point: